 Bugs and mosquitoes vary depending on location and time of year.
 It’s a good idea to come prepared with insect repellent.
 Long sleeved shirts and pants may be desirable at times.

 Your tent and sleep kit is included in the cost of your trip.
 Our tents sleep two adults comfortably.
-If you are traveling alone, we will try to match you with another solo-traveler of the same gender; if you would like to guarantee privacy, the single tent supplement costs $30.
+(If you have reserved at the single rate, an unshared (single) tent is included with your reservation.)
 Your sleep kit is cozy and well-equipped, including a sleeping bag, pad, sheet liner, small pillow, and 5×7-foot tarp.
 If you are purchasing your own bag for the trip, keep in mind that a synthetic-fill bag rated to 20°F (the normal range for an all-around, “three-season” bag) is recommended for early and late season trips.
 If you plan to bring your own tent or sleep kit, please let your Adventure Consultant know so we can avoid packing unnecessary gear.

 Suggested Packing List